xpl/useless/README.md

 ##Testing and building

-Run `npm test` to run unit tests.
-Run `npm build` to produce compiled source (will go to build folder).
+Run `npm test` to run unit tests. `ALL PASS` indicates everything is okay.

+To build from source, you will need to run `npm install esprima` and `npm install escodegen` in repository folder.
+These dependencies are needed to parse and generate JavaScript source files.
+Run `npm build` to produce compiled source (will go to `build` folder).
 Running build will invoke tests.